jlapeyre/Symata.jl/README.md

 ## Symbolic manipulation code

-SJulia is a a language for symbolic computation.
+SJulia is a language for symbolic computation.
 It is largely modeled on the pattern matching and evaluation sequence of Mathematica.
 Evaluation, pattern matching, flow control, etc. are written in Julia.
 Much of the mathematics and symbolic manipulation is